 - 1. Which of the four key areas have been identified for support. - 2.
-Attainment in key areas. - 3.
-Long term outcomes. - 4.
-Short term outcomes for continual review within a given time frame. - 5.
-Entry self-assessment against outcome. - 6.
-Teaching strategies and interventions to support learning. - 7.
-Teacher review and assessment of progress against outcomes. - 8.
-Exit Self-assessment of progress against outcomes. - 9.
-Review date of plan. - 10.
-Signatures from child, parents, teacher and SENCo. - 11.
-Supporting evidence of progress and impact of strategies.
+Short term outcomes for continual review within a given time frame. - 3.
+Entry assessment against outcome. - 4.
+Teaching strategies and interventions to support learning. - 5.
+Review impact of current strategies / interventions on progress - 6.
+Review exit assessment of progress against short-term outcomes (Child, Teacher, SENCo, Parents). - 7.
+Agreed new outcomes for next steps (Child, Teacher, SENCo, Parents) - 8.
+Date and Signatures from child, parents, teacher and SENCo to evidence the collaborative approach.

-All ILPs are reviewed regularly to ensure they are effective working documents.
+All ILPs are reviewed regularly to ensure they are effective working documents (termly).
 Children with an ILP can also use this meeting time to celebrate their successes as part of the review.